FaharasNET

 Take screenshots of your setup.
 Set reminders to review your budget.
 This keeps your system safe, even if you change devices.

-Most budgeting apps are in the app store for iOS and Android.
+Most budgeting apps are available on both iOS and Android platforms.
 But, features and syncing may differ.
 Make sure it works on all your devices.

 Schedule quarterly reassessment to verify chosen tool is right